dnth/pgsql-search/README.md

 > [!NOTE]
-> Why pixi and not uv?
-We are using Postgres in this project and it's not installable via uv or pip.
-But Postgres is installable via conda.
+> Why pixi and not uv? \
+> We are using PostgreSQL database in this project and it's not installable directly via `uv` or `pip`.
+But PostgreSQL is installable via conda.
-> Instead of using conda, we use Pixi to manage the environment and conda+pip dependencies.
-Plus, pixi uses uv under the hood to pull Python packages.
+> Instead of using conda, we use Pixi to manage the environment and conda/pip dependencies.
+Plus, pixi uses `uv` under the hood to pull Python packages.

 ## Usage